Roger-Maurice Grillon Biography

 Biography

-In 1939, Raymond Escholier organized a retrospective of his work at the Petit Palais in Paris, exhibiting paintings, drawings and his engravings.
-Roger Grillon illustrated several books, such as Venus and Adonis Shakespeare (1921, woodcut), Perpignan Delteil Joseph (1927, etchings).
-He left Paris to settle first at Céret, then Saint Paul de Vence, then in Prades (from 1922-1927) and finally Lagrasse in the Corbières until his death on June 19, 1938 in Maule.
+In 1939, Raymond Escholier organized a retrospective of Grillon's work at the Petit Palais in Paris, exhibiting paintings, drawings and his engravings.
+Grillon illustrated several books, such as Venus and Adonis Shakespeare (1921, woodcut), Perpignan Delteil Joseph (1927, etchings).
+He left Paris to settle first at Céret, then Saint Paul de Vence, then in Prades (from 1922-1927) and finally Lagrasse in the Corbières, where he remained until his death on June 19, 1938.

 In 1952, Marc Sandoz presented a major retrospective for Roger Grillon, comprised of eighty works (paintings, watercolors, drawings, illustrations).
 The museums of Algiers, Angers, Albi, Carcassonne, Ceret, Fontenay-le-Comte, La Rochelle, Grenoble and the National Museum of Modern Art all have works by Grillon.